joash-lee/AuditGPT/README.md

 You may run the platform locally or access it at this link: https://auditgpt.streamlit.app/

-This Project was done for a final year project for Nanyang Technological University, Singapore for the school of computer science
+This Project was done for a final year project for Nanyang Technological University, Singapore for the School of Computer Science

-More details of the project can be found at this link: https://dr.ntu.edu.sg/handle/10356/175342
+You may read about the project in the paper: "Interactive smart contract auditing with ChatGPT" found at this link: https://dr.ntu.edu.sg/handle/10356/175342